 Overall, most men do very well at the time of surgery and the risk of complications at the time of surgery is low.

 Hospital stay is usually overnight.
 When discharged, you will be given all the medications and information about supplies that you need.

-Pain relief – You will be given appropriate pain relief to take home with you.
-We advise taking regular pain relief to allow easier mobility.
+Pain relief– You will be given appropriate pain relief to take home with you.
+We advise that you take regular pain relief to allow for easier mobility.